-If we drop the superscript $l_1,\ldots,l_n$ in the notations above, then this stands for $l_i=0$ for all $i$. \end{definition} If we assume $|x|<1$ to express the in $q$ constant coefficient of the (non-loop) propagator as the rational function $\frac{x^2}{\left( x^2-1\right)^2}$ (using geometric series expansion), we can view the series from which we take the $x_1^{l_1}\ldots x_n^{l_n}$-Coefficient in the Feynman integral above as a function on a Cartesian product of elliptic curves.
-If $l_i=0$ for all $i$, the Feynman integral then becomes a path integral in complex analysis (see Definition 2.5 and Equation (2.4) in \cite{BBBM13}).
-Note that using the change of coordinates $x=e^{i\pi z}$ the (non-loop) propagator has the following nice form in terms of the Weierstra\ss{}-P-function $\wp$ and the Eisenstein series Here, $\sigma$ denotes the sum-of-divisors function $\sigma(d)=\sum_{m|d}m$.
-The variable $q$ above should be considered as a coordinate of the moduli space of elliptic curves, the variable $z$ as the complex coordinate of a fixed elliptic curve.
-(More precisely, $q=e^{2i\pi \tau}$, where $\tau \in \CC$ is the parameter in the upper half plane in the well-known definition of the Weierstra\ss{}-P-function.)
+If we assume $|x|<1$ to express the (in $q$) constant coefficient of the (non-loop) propagator (i.e., the first sum appearing in the propagator series in Definition \ref{def-prop}) as the rational function $\frac{x^2}{( x^2-1)^2}$ (using geometric series expansion), we can view the series from which we take the $x_1^{l_1}\cdots x_n^{l_n}$-coefficient in the Feynman integral above as a function on a Cartesian product of elliptic curves.
+If $l_i=0$ for all $i$, the Feynman integral then becomes a path integral in complex analysis (see~\cite[Definition~2.5 and equation~(2.4)]{BBBM13}).
+Note that using the change of coordinates $x={\rm e}^{{\rm i}\pi u}$ the (non-loop) propagator has the following nice form